anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

 The Reference Model (RM) defines the Cloud Infrastructure, which consists of the physical resources, virtualised resources and a software management system.

-In virtualisation platforms, the Cloud Infrastructure consists of the Guest Operating System, Hypervisor and, if needed, other software such as libvirt.
+In virtualisation platforms, the Cloud Infrastructure consists of the guest operating system, hypervisor and, if needed, other software such as libvirt.
 The Cloud Infrastructure Management component is responsible for, among others, tenant management, resources management, inventory, scheduling, and access management.